bee-san/awesome-hawaiian-language/README.md

 # awesome-hawaiian-language
 Aloha!
 This is just to keep track of language resources :)

-Items with 🐝 emoji are resources I created or contributed to.
+* 🐝 emoji are resources I created or contributed to.
+* ❤️ means I love this resource

 # Call to action